michaelrob/config-local/README.md

 Also listed is some common information that I need for mysql and other packages.

+### Usage

+After installation, use the gem to install your dot files.
+Please see the below commands.

+#### Available Commands

+`install` -- will install the desired package
+`list` -- lists available packages to install
+`search` -- searches packages
+`help` -- shows this list

+#### Packages

+Packages are what I use to install my dot files and configs.
+Each "package" has its own directly within the "packages" folder.
+The gem also searches for packages in your home directory.
+Each package folder should contain an `information.json` file, this contains the package description, name, and bash commands to install to run.
+It should also contain any files the package needs to work.

 ### Installation

 Below are the commands that I'm simplifying.